-Students will be able to identify animals, more specifically mammals, and their characteristics.
+- Identify animals, more specifically mammals, and their characteristics

 - Identify what sounds the animals make